OutSystems/docs-support/src/community/change-community-pw.md

 <div class="info" markdown="1">

-* After you reset your password, allow for 3 minutes before trying to sign in again to your Personal Environment.
-This is necessary for the password from community profile to sync with your Personal Environment.
+After you reset your password, allow for 3 minutes before trying to sign in again to your Personal Environment.
+This is necessary for the password from the community profile to sync with your Personal Environment.

-* After a certain number of wrong attempts to sign in, your account may be blocked for the duration of one hour.
-The 1 hour lock remains even after you reset your password.
+After unsuccessful attempts to sign in, your account may be blocked for 1 hour.
+The lock remains even after you reset your password.

 </div>